joernio/joern/joern-cli/frontends/jssrc2cpg/README.md

 Copy the resulting `astgen-linux`, `astgen-macos`, `astgen-macos-arm`, and `astgen-win.exe` to `joern/joern-cli/frontends/jssrc2cpg/bin/astgen`.

+### Binary Resolution Order

+At runtime jssrc2cpg locates the `astgen` binary in this order:

+1. The `ASTGEN_BIN` environment variable, if set.
+May point at the binary itself or at a directory containing it.
+2. An `astgen` binary on the system `PATH`.
+3. The bundled binary at `bin/astgen/`, which is downloaded automatically by the build.

+Each candidate is probed via `astgen --version` and skipped if it does not pass the version check.

 ## Running

 To produce a code property graph  issue the command: